By Francois Pienaar

 Finding the missing link

 Halting the creation of new accounts to stop inaccurate intake is not feasible, but implementing better systems to manage intake is a must.
-The issue is that organisations are opening accounts with data that is incorrect, dispersed and a mix between hard and digital formats, without a single information architecture or data storage plan to govern it.
+The issue is that organizations are opening accounts with data that is incorrect, dispersed and a mix between hard and digital formats, without a single information architecture or data storage plan to govern it.
 There are various practical considerations, but at its core, it’s critical that institutions stop the problem at its source – Intake.
 But how?

 Although not an overnight task, many options now exist in the market to completely digitalise the account creation process via omni-digital channels.
 Those are a dime a dozen, but the critical factor is what the institution does with the data collected.
 How is it indexed, saved and made available for retrieval later?
 When does it expire and when should the account holder(s) update them?